 Stop or reduce the inflammation (bring it to remission) as early as possible

 Improve overall well-being and physical function

 Decrease any long-term complications

-According to John Hopkins Arthritis Center, there is no known cure for rheumatoid arthritis.
-However, in the past few years, new classes of medications have become available that improve the outcomes in most patients with RA.
+According to Johns Hopkins Arthritis Center, there is no known cure for rheumatoid arthritis.
+However, there are new classes of medications available that improve the outcomes in most patients with RA.

 The types of treatment usually include medication, joint stress reduction, physical and occupational therapy, and surgery.
-Although surgery is not performed as often as it once was due to early and aggressive treatment, it may be needed to correct any joint damage.
+Surgery is not performed as often as it once was due to early and aggressive treatment, but it may be needed to correct any joint damage.

 Different medications are prescribed for the treatment of RA based on the targeted goal.
 Some medications relieve the symptoms, while others slow or stop the progression of the disease and prevent joint and organ damage.

 NSAIDs, or nonsteroidal anti-inflammatory drugs, help with the pain and inflammation and include drugs such as ibuprofen, ketoprofen, and naproxen.
 A prescription will provide a higher dose than what is available over the counter, and the results last longer, as reported by WebMD.